Kashyap0319/Image-Enhancer-using-React-AI/README.md

   └── index.css      # Global styles
 ```

-## Credits
+## 👨‍💻 Credits

 This project was created by Shreyansh.
-Special thanks to the open-source community for the tools and libraries that made this project possible.
+Special thanks to the open-source community for the tools and libraries that made this project possible. 🙏

-## License
+## 📜 License

 This project is licensed under the MIT License.

+---

+Made with ❤️ and 🤖 AI